 You can keep your smile healthy if you follow your dentist’s guidelines for properly utilizing your floss every day.
-Dr. Jeffrey Hays, a dentist serving patients in Clinton, NC, gives advice that can help dental patients improve their flossing technique.
+Dr. Oquejiofor, a dentist serving patients in Clinton, NC, gives advice that can help dental patients improve their flossing technique.

 How to Properly Floss Your Teeth

 The way that you hold your floss can impact your ability to clean your teeth effectively.
 A solid grip ensures that you can maneuver the string with ease and precision.